mngshm/voidwall/README.md

-a Collection of wallpapers for void/linux
+This repo's contains a collection of wallpapers for void/linux.

 - Light wallpapers